Skills Reference

 What Are Skills?

-Skills are folders in .agent/skills/ that contain structured instructions for specialized tasks.
+Skills are folders in .agents/skills/ that contain structured instructions for specialized tasks.
 Each skill has a SKILL.md file with YAML frontmatter and detailed guidance.
-More complex skills may include scripts, examples, and resources.
+More complex skills may include scripts, language modules, examples, and resources.

 Skills differ from rules in that they are procedural — they describe a process to follow, not just constraints to respect.